-Policy C-PS-4a: For the purposes of vulnerability and risk assessments, mapping, land use planning, and adaptation planning, consider the areas projected to be inundated by sea level rise by 2100 (including under projected high tides, high water conditions in combination with high tides, and with wave and wind impacts during storm events) to be potentially hazardous areas at risk of flooding using the best available scientific estimates, aligning with projections used by regional, state and federal agencies.
-(New)
+Policy C-PS-4c: For the purposes of vulnerability and risk assessments, mapping, land use planning, and adaptation planning, identify the areas projected to be inundated by sea level rise as defined in Policy C-4b, including under projected high tides, high water conditions in combination with high tides, storm wave run up and storm surge.
+(CCC REVISED - NEW)

+Policy C-PS-4d: Update hazard data every 3 years or at intervals recommended by responsible agencies, whichever is more frequent, using the best available scientific estimates, aligning with projections used by regional, state and federal agencies.
+(CCC REVISED)

-Policy C-PS-4b: Use the best available science and technical analyses available in combination with site-specific information when evaluating land use or development proposals in areas subject to sea level rise and other coastal hazards.
-(New)
+Policy C-PS-4e: Use the best available science and technical analyses available in combination with site-specific information when evaluating land use or development proposals in areas subject to sea level rise and other coastal hazards.
+(NEW)

-Policy C-PS-4c: Applications for Coastal Development Permits for development potentially subject to hazards from projected sea level rise, shall include a geologic/flood hazards report prepared by a licensed Geotechnical Engineer that evaluates the potential risk from inundation and/or coastal erosion over the economic life (100 years) of the development.
-The report shall evaluate a range projected sea level rise based on the latest state guidance and include recommendations on development location, design, and construction to reduce risk from coastal hazards and enhance adaptability of the development coast.
-(New)
+Policy C-PS-4f: Applications for Coastal Development Permits for development potentially subject to hazards from projected sea level rise, shall include a geologic/flood hazards report prepared by a licensed Geotechnical Engineer that evaluates the potential risk from inundation and/or coastal erosion over the economic life of the development.
+The report shall evaluate hazards in the context of a 7-foot sea level rise and include recommendations on development location, design, and construction to reduce risk from coastal hazards and avoid impacts to coastal natural resources.
+(CCC REVISED - NEW)